vyfor/cord.nvim/.github/wiki/Plugin-System.md

 # 🔌 Plugin System

-## 📖 Introduction
+Cord's plugin system allows you to extend its functionality and customize your Discord Rich Presence in modular and reusable ways.
+Plugins are ideal for:

-The Cord plugin system provides a simple way to extend and customize your Discord presence without complex manual configuration.
-It allows:
+- **Encapsulating complex configurations**: Bundle variables, hooks, assets, and settings into self-contained units.
-- Providing common presence configurations out of the box
+- **Sharing customizations**: Easily share your Cord enhancements with the community.
-- Sharing presence configurations among the community
+- **Creating reusable features**: Develop plugins for common use cases and avoid repetitive configuration.

-- Avoiding the hassle of manually configuring Cord for basic features
+This guide will walk you through creating Cord plugins.

-## 🛠️ Plugin Definition
+## 🛠️ Plugin Structure: Building Blocks

-Plugins must return a table with at least a `name` field.
+A Cord plugin is essentially a Lua module that returns a table defining its components.
+There are two main ways to structure your plugin:

-### Simple Table
+### 1. Simple Table Plugin: For Basic Extensions

-For basic plugins that don't need initialization:
+For plugins that don't require complex initialization or state management, a simple table is sufficient.
+This is great for adding variables, hooks, assets, or default configurations.

 ```lua
 -- plugin.lua
 return {